loicmolinari/flupke/README.md

-# Flupke
+# Quicken

-Additional libraries, plugins anf tools for Qt Quick.
+Started as a dump of the interesting features developed for Ubuntu Touch, Quicken delivers additional libraries, plugins and tools for Qt Quick.

 ## Supported platforms

-Linux (tested on Ubuntu 16.04.2 LTS).
+Linux (tested on Debian 9.3).

 ## Build instructions